tianyic/FaRSA/README.md

 To test whether installation is successful, run the below command:

+	./farsa -t test

+**Remark: If you have copy farsa into bin directory, you can run farsa without directory dependence, like "./farsa", just run**

 	farsa -t test

 #### 3. Build on Ubuntu or other Unix Machines